Edwardson DNA Project

 -

-All living human men descend from the Y-DNA macro Haplogroup A (the 'Great-Great-Great Grandfather Haplogroup in this analogy)
+All living human men descend from the Y-DNA macro Haplogroup A (the broadest Haplogroup)

 -

-A majority of European men belong to R1b, AKA: R-M343 (the 'Great-Great Grandad')
+A majority of Western European men belong to R1b, AKA: R-M343.

 -

-A subgroup, R-U106, AKA: R-M405 (the 'Great-Grandad'), is found primarily in northern and northwestern Europe, including the British Isles.
+A subgroup of R1b, R-U106, AKA: R-M405, is found primarily in northern and northwestern Europe, including the British Isles.

 -

-Another subgroup, R-Z18, AKA R-Z19, (the 'Grandad'), is associated with historic Germanic and Scandinavian populations.
+Another subgroup, R-Z18, is associated with historic Germanic and Scandinavian populations.

 -

-Are you an Edwardson of English heritage?
+Are you an Edwardson?
 Have you taken a Y-DNA test?
 If not, would you consider it?

 By comparing results, we can determine whether English Edwardsons share a common Y-DNA haplogroup—and perhaps even uncover our deeper origins.